What Are Probiotics?

 The Toxicity Screening Questionnaire helps identify symptoms that are useful to detect underlying causes of illnesses.

-Probiotics Protects Your Digestive Health
+Probiotics Protects Gut Health

 When you first begin taking probiotics, you may experience increased flatulence, bloating and rumbling; however, this is quite normal.
 These symptoms mean the pH levels in the digestive tract are changing.
 As more beneficial bacteria is established in the intestines, the pH level changes.
 These symptoms will diminish within a week or two as the pH levels readjust.